dahlia/fedify/docs/tutorial.md

 As prerequisite knowledge, you should have a basic understanding of JavaScript/TypeScript, command-line interfaces, and minimum experience with building web server apps.
-However, it's perfectly fine if you're not familiar with the ActivityPub protocol or the Deno runtime;[^1] we will explain them as we go.
+However, it's perfectly fine if you're not familiar with the ActivityPub protocol or the Deno runtime; we will explain them as we go.

+> [!NOTE]
-[^1]: The Deno runtime is a secure runtime for JavaScript and TypeScript.
+> The Deno runtime is a secure runtime for JavaScript and TypeScript.
 It is
-      similar to Node.js but has a few differences, such as a built-in TypeScript compiler and a secure-by-default design.
-If you are already familiar with Node.js, you can think of Deno as a more modern version of Node.js.
-Fun fact: Deno is created by Ryan Dahl, the original creator of Node.js.
+> similar to Node.js but has a few differences, such as a built-in
+> TypeScript compiler and a secure-by-default design.
+If you are already
+> familiar with Node.js, you can think of Deno as a more modern version of
+> Node.js created by the same person, Ryan Dahl.
+>
+> Although this tutorial is written for Deno, you can use the Fedify framework
+> in Node.js as well.
+The API is the same in both Deno and Node.js.

 What we will build